Guidance on how we approach decisions to intervene

-We explain in this guidance how we approach decisions to intervene into a solicitor's practice or a firm.
+We explain how we approach decisions to intervene into a solicitor's practice or a firm.

 An intervention is a protective step we take to safeguard money and documents.
 A decision to intervene is driven by the need to protect clients and the public from risks posed by individuals or firms.
 It prevents further harm being caused by the individual or firm and preserves evidence for future disciplinary action.

-The legal basis for an intervention comes from legislation.1 This gives us the power to intervene into an individual's practice as well as into firms.
 Sometimes we will intervene into an individual solicitor's practice as well as into the firm (for example, when we are dealing with a limited liability partnership (LLP).
-This is explained in more detail later.
+This is explained in more detail in section 6.

 When we intervene, all money held by the firm or individual automatically becomes legally owned by us.
 This includes money that the individual or firm should be holding.
 We can take legal action to recover money including debts due to the individual or firm, or client money improperly released to someone else by the individual or firm.